 It has long been recognized that there are natural truths about God that can be known by reason alone, but there are also supernatural truths that cannot be known without the aid of divine revelation.
-It will be shown below that divine revelation is necessary for the attainment of both natural and essentially supernatural truths, but a different kind of necessity applies to each.
+It will be shown below that divine revelation is necessary for the attainment of both natural and essentially supernatural truths.
+However, a different kind of necessity applies to each.

 For example, one important supernatural truth that we need to know is our predestination to eternal glory.
 Based on human reason alone, we would never know that God has actually destined us to a loftier and higher goal (Heaven) than the natural happiness of the present world.
-St Paul says “That eye hath not seen, nor ear heard, neither hath it entered into the heart of man, what things God hath prepared for them that love him” (1 Cor 2:9).
-Now, if this truth be not revealed to us, then we would not strive toward it, and fail to attain it.
+St. Paul says, “That eye hath not seen, nor ear heard, neither hath it entered into the heart of man, what things God hath prepared for them that love him” (1 Cor 2:9).
+Now if this truth were not revealed to us, we would not strive toward it and fail to attain it.
 Therefore, for us to attain our supernatural goal, divine revelation is strictly necessary.

-Firstly, the reasoning involved in the task of knowing natural religious truths, such as the knowledge of the nature of the Creator from the nature of the created world, is a long and complicated process requiring time, philosophical skill and education.
+Firstly, the reasoning involved in the task of knowing natural religious truths, such as the knowledge of the nature of the Creator from the nature of the created world, is a long and complicated process requiring time, philosophical skill, and education.
 A divine revelation about these natural religious truths (although attainable solely by reason) is, therefore, very useful.
-Indeed, very few people have the time, the resources and the energy to engage in the task of pursuing natural religious truths.
-Without the aid of divine revelation an adequate knowledge of natural religious truths would be attainable only with great difficulty.
-One can examine, for example, the religious knowledge and practices of pagan peoples, and see that they were marked with gross errors and immorality.
-Sure, even the most primitive peoples acknowledge the existence of a Supreme Being (God), but they hardly attain a correct notion of God’s essence or nature.
-Almost all the great pagan religions are either pantheistic or polytheistic, whose gods are often at feud with one another.
+Indeed, very few people have the time, resources, and energy to engage in the task of pursuing natural religious truths.
+Without the aid of divine revelation, an adequate knowledge of natural religious truths would be attainable only with great difficulty.
+One can examine, for example, the religious knowledge and practices of pagan peoples and see that they were marked by gross errors and immorality.
+Sure, even the most primitive people acknowledge the existence of a Supreme Being (God), but they hardly attain a correct notion of God’s essence or nature.
+Almost all of the major pagan religions are pantheistic or polytheistic, with gods that are frequently at odds with one another.
 And most of these pagan religions fail to recognize the spiritual nature of God, which is why they turn to the worship of idols (idolatry).
-This is also why superstition, magic and obscenity often find a place in their worship.
-Without divine revelation people hardly ever rise to an adequate understanding of basic religious truths.
+This is also why superstition, magic, and obscenity often find a place in their worship.
+Without divine revelation, people hardly ever rise to an adequate understanding of basic religious truths.

 Idols (Pagan Rus)